 Seneca Park Zoo is home to the jade headed buffalo beetle.
-Their habitat is located inside the Animals of the Savanna building.
+This species can be found in the Micro-Habitat Tree located inside the Animals of the Savanna building.

 International Union for the Conservation of Nature (IUCN) Red List status: Not yet assessed.